Desiigner: Career

 On May 3, 2018, Desiigner announced on social media that his debut extended play (EP), L.O.D., would be released at midnight on May 4, 2018.
 Upon release, it peaked at number 161 on the Billboard 200 and became his second and final project on a major label.
 The EP's namesake was utilized for his own label, LOD Records, through which he released his 2020 single, "Diva" independently.

 In a 2022 interview with VladTV, Desiigner explained why he left GOOD Music in 2019, saying he was "going through a little mental thing" including his father having been comatose, and had tried to contact Kanye and his other labelmates for guidance but didn't receive any.

 On the morning of November 1, 2022, Desiigner went to Instagram Live saying "I'm done rapping," after hearing the news of Migos rapper Takeoff's death from a shooting in Houston, Texas, that same morning.
 However, he returned to doing so on November 26 when he released the song "My Brodie", accompanied with a music video.
+Desiigner has remained active in the rap business since.

 Legal issues

 On September 8, 2016, Desiigner and three other people were arrested in New York City, after a 911 caller claimed that he pulled a gun on them.
 Desiigner was later found in an SUV with four other people and the vehicle was searched.
 The police allegedly found oxycodone and guns, for which he and the other individuals received drug and weapon charges.
 They were all detained in custody.
 On September 10, 2016, his felony gun charge was dropped by prosecutors.
 He was cleared of the charges on September 12, 2016, when it was found that the pills were anabolic steroids belonging to his driver.

 In April 2023, Desiigner was charged with indecent exposure after allegedly being caught on a Delta Air Lines flight masturbating in front of flight attendants while travelling from Tokyo to Minneapolis, Minnesota.
 He later posted an apology on social media for the incident and claimed he would be checking himself into a facility for mental health treatment.

+In March 2026, Desiigner was arrested for domestic violence in Horry County, South Carolina.
+He was released on $1,500 bond.
+In July 2026, he was arrested in Horry County again for one count of domestic violence and two counts of property damage.
+He was given a $1,500 bond for one of the property damage charges and no bond for the other charges.